Monotonic Alpha-divergence Minimisation for Variational Inference: Extension to Mixture Models

-The proof of this result is deferred to \Cref{subsec:coro:GDMixtureModel:proof}.
-Notice that, under the assumptions of \Cref{coro:GDMixtureModel}, Algorithm \ref{algo:GGEMalphaGD} ensures a systematic decrease in $\Psif$ at each step and the framework of \Cref{coro:GDMixtureModel} thus extends \Cref{coro:gradientDescent} to the case of mixture models.
-Much like what we already did for \Cref{coro:gradientDescent}, an idea is then to identify how our updates relate to Gradient Descent-based techniques for optimising $\Theta$.
+} The proof of this result is deferred to \Cref{subsec:coro:GDMixtureModel:proof}.
+Under the assumptions of \Cref{coro:GDMixtureModel}, Algorithm \ref{algo:GGEMalphaGD} ensures a systematic decrease in $\Psif$ at each step and \Cref{coro:GDMixtureModel} thus extends \Cref{coro:gradientDescent} to mixture models.
+Much like what we did for \Cref{coro:gradientDescent}, we want to identify how our updates relate to Gradient Descent-based techniques for optimising $\Theta$.
+Under common differentiability assumptions, we have: for all $n \geq 1$, all $j = 1 \ldots J$ and all $\theta ' \in \Tset$,